gabceb/node-metainspector/README.md

-client.charset              # page charset from meta tag, as string client.description          # returns the meta description, or the first long paragraph if no meta description is found client.image                # Most relevant image, if defined with og:image client.images               # array of strings, with every img found on the page as an absolute URL client.feeds                # Get rss or atom links in meta data fields as array client.ogTitle              # opengraph title
+client.charset              # page charset from meta tag, as string client.description          # returns the meta description, or the first long paragraph if no meta description is found client.image                # Most relevant image, if defined with og:image client.imageWidth           # Image width, if defined with og:image:width client.imageHeight          # Image height, if defined with og:image:height client.images               # array of strings, with every img found on the page as an absolute URL client.feeds                # Get rss or atom links in meta data fields as array client.ogTitle              # opengraph title